 We’ve been traveling with Fish and Chips for years, so it doesn’t take them long to get comfortable in an unfamiliar place.
 However, not every cat settles in as quickly!

 If you think your kitty might be nervous in a hotel, you’ll want to be prepared before you go.
 Bring along some calming treats, his favorite toys, and a cat calming defuser.
+You might also consider a kitty Thundershirt, which swaddles your cat to help him feel less anxious.

 If you’re concerned about your cat “marking his territory,” it might also be worthwhile to bring some cat-specific stain and odor remover.